 Why are we doing this?
 We want you to be able to see who has actually joined a webinar.

-Pain point addressed: doing follow up and sort your attendees is time-consuming.
+Doing follow up and sort your attendees is time consuming.

-FYI, as a marketing/email automation tool, we use Drip.
-I highly recommend it.
-It’s extremely easy to setup, the UX is top notch, and not extremely expensive considering all the powerful features (e.g liquid templating).
+As a marketing/email automation tool, we use Drip.
+It’s extremely easy to setup, the UX is top notch, and it's not extremely expensive considering all the powerful features like liquid templating.

 At Drip, we created a Webinar Workflow Blueprint that anyone can use to automate their webinar communications.
 This blueprint show you how to segment subscribers in three phases: post-registration, non-attendees, and attendees.